fltk-rs/fltk-decl/README.md

 - labelsize: The label size (integer)
 - align: The label's alignment (integer)
 - when: The widget's callback trigger (integer)
-- frame: The widget's frame type (integer)
+- frame: The widget's frame type (string)
-- downframe: The widget's down_frame type, for buttons (integer)
+- downframe: The widget's down_frame type, for buttons (string)
 - shortcut: The widget's shortcut, for buttons (string)
 - pad: The Flex's padding (integer)
 - minimun: The valuator's minimum value (floating point number)